Identify each of the following elements as a metal, a nonmetal, o... | Channels for Pearson+

 Periodic Table Groups

-The periodic table is organized into columns called groups, which share similar chemical properties.
-Group 2A, also known as Group 2, contains alkaline earth metals, which are characterized by having two electrons in their outermost shell.
-Understanding the group classification helps in identifying the elemental properties and their reactivity.
+The periodic table is organized into columns called groups, which categorize elements based on similar properties.
+Group 8A (or Group 18) is known as the noble gases, which are characterized by their full valence electron shells, making them largely unreactive.
+Understanding the group placement helps in identifying the elemental properties.

 Recommended video: